Gas (app)

 Gas overtook TikTok and BeReal as the most downloaded app on the Apple App Store in October 2022 (the app is currently not available for Android).
-The app has over 5.1 million downloads as of early November 2022, over a million active users and 300 thousand daily downloads as of October 2022.
-Currently, the app is available in Canada and the majority of the United States.
+The app has over 5.1 million downloads as of early November 2022, over a million active users and 300 thousand daily downloads in October 2022.

-On January 17, 2023, Gas was acquired by Discord, however it will remain as a standalone app and the developers of Gas will become Discord staff.
+On January 17, 2023, Gas was acquired by Discord, however it would remain a standalone app and its developers became Discord staff members.

 On October 18, 2023, Discord announced that service for Gas would be permanently ending effective November 7, 2023, due to a steep decline in users.
 Effective November 7, the app became completely unusable.

-Controversy regarding human-trafficking
+Claims of human-trafficking

 Beginning in October 2022, rumors spread largely throughout TikTok and Snapchat alleged that the app was linked to human trafficking (in particular sex trafficking).
 According to Bier, the rumor originated with a single user review from China on October 5, and then was disseminated through TikTok accounts with "few to no US teen followers."

 Although largely dismissed as a hoax by experts, who cite how the app doesn't log user locations and general anonymity, the hoax became pervasive to the extent that various police departments, school systems, and local news outlets began issuing warnings regarding the app.
-For instance, on October 31, 2022, the police department of Piedmont, Oklahoma issued a warning to parents, encouraging them to check their children's phones, while on November 3, the Oklahoma Oktaha Public School system stated in a Facebook post that "Children are being kidnapped in other towns and this new app is thought to be the source of predators finding their location." (both statements have since been retracted by Police Chief Scott Singer and Superintendent Jerry Needham respectively).
-Additionally, local medial outlets such as KOCO in Oklahoma City ran stories making similar statements.
+For instance, on October 31, 2022, the police department of Piedmont, Oklahoma issued a warning to parents, encouraging them to check their children's phones, while on November 3, Oklahoma' Oktaha Public School system stated in a Facebook post that "Children are being kidnapped in other towns and this new app is thought to be the source of predators finding their location".
+Both statements have since been retracted by Police Chief Scott Singer and Superintendent Jerry Needham.
+Local medial outlets such as KOCO in Oklahoma City ran stories making similar statements.

 The rumor had a negative impact on the app, with downloads plateauing for a two-week period in late October and with 3% of users in a single day reportedly uninstalling the app.
-Revenue and ratings have also reportedly dropped and the company's social media accounts have been bombarded with comments labeling them as sex-traffickers.
-Additionally, the four-person development team has reportedly been bombarded with various death threats as a result.
+Revenue and ratings reportedly dropped and the company's social media accounts were bombarded with comments labeling them as sex-traffickers.
+The four-person development team reportedly received online death threats.